Yellen v. Confederated Tribes of the Chehalis Reservation: Supreme Court

 The Treasury Department under Treasury Secretary Janet Yellen, with the backing of the Trump administration, petitioned to the Supreme Court, as the D.C.
 District Court had created a circuit split with a prior case, Cook Inlet Native Assn. v.
 Bowen (1987) from the Ninth Circuit on the classification of ANCs.
 Several of the ANCs also filed a similar petition.
 The Supreme Court granted certiorari to both petitions in January 2021, consolidating both under Yellen.
-The new administration under Joe Biden continued to back the position that ANCs were recognized tribal governments prior to the oral hearings.
+The new administration under Joe Biden continued to back the position that ANCs were recognized tribal governments prior to the oral argument.

-Oral hearings were held on April 19, 2021.
-Observers states that the Justices sided with the position of the government, that ANCs were recognized tribal governments and thus eligible for funding.
-Justice Brett Kavanaugh said during the debate that "tens of thousands of Native Alaskans would be left out completely" if they ruled differently.
+The oral argument was held on April 19, 2021.
+Observers stated that the justices were poised to side with the federal government's position that ANCs were recognized tribal governments and thus eligible for funding.
+Justice Brett Kavanaugh said during the oral argument that "tens of thousands of Native Alaskans would be left out completely" if they ruled differently.
 There was agreement that the language of ISDA was not clear how ANCs were to be classified, and would become a matter of statutory interpretation of the ISDA.

 The Court issued its opinion on June 25, 2021.
 The 6–3 decision reversed the D.C.
 Circuit and remanded the case for review, ruling that ANCs, under the ISDA, do qualify as federally-recognized tribal governments, and thus are eligible to receive CARES funds.
 Justice Sonia Sotomayor wrote the majority opinion which was joined by Chief Justice John Roberts and Justices Samuel Alito (in parts), Stephen Breyer, Kavanaugh, and Amy Coney Barrett.
 Sotomayor wrote "The Court today affirms what the Federal Government has maintained for almost half a century: ANCs are Indian tribes."

 Justice Neil Gorsuch wrote a dissent, which was joined by Justices Clarence Thomas and Elena Kagan.
 Gorsuch wrote that by a statutory interpretation of ISDA, ANCs "are not 'recognized' as tribes eligible for the special programs and services provided by the United States to Indians because of their status as Indians."